-We know the comfort a knitted toy brings; a toy whose sole purpose is to give hugs to a child struggling with grief.
-Furthermore; we also know the power of a hug from a knitted toy, made by a stranger; whose only intent is to bring comfort to a child.
-Could you help us to give comfort to those affected by COVID 19 and knit for them?
+We know the comfort a knitted toy brings, a toy whose sole purpose is to give hugs to a child struggling with grief.
+Furthermore, we also see the power of a hug from a knitted toy made by a stranger, whose only intent is to bring comfort to a child.

 Yvonne Simms, Salford Food Parcels charity and Verve Ambassador.

 Yvonne Simms is a Verve Ambassador.
-She also runs the Salford Food Parcels Charity in Salford, providing food parcels to vulnerable local families facing poverty.
+She also runs the Salford Food Parcels Charity, providing food parcels to vulnerable local families facing poverty.
 Yvonne is also a Christian, and it is her faith that guides her through the pandemic.
 Consequently, it was her faith that brought the Bereavement blankets to us.